Patient and Family Advisory Council

 Join an AHN PFAC

-Each member can serve on a council for up to 3 two-year terms.
+Each member can serve on a council for up to three 2-year terms.
 All PFAC members are expected to:

 - Work together